jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 into light, and hatred may give way to fellowship and love.
 I swear by the righteousness of God!
 This is the sole purpose of this Wronged One.
 (TB TA)

+The brightness of the fire of your love will no doubt fuse and unify the contending peoples and kindreds of the earth, whilst the fierceness of the flame of enmity and hatred cannot but result in strife and ruin.
+(TB LD)

 MAGNANIMITY